 Karla Jessen Williamson is Inuit, born in Appamiut, Maniitsoq area in Greenland.
 She has a Master’s degree in Education, having written her Master's thesis on Inuit child-rearing practices and did her field research on Pangirtung, Nunavut.
 She received her PhD from the Dept. of Anthropology, University of Aberdeen, Scotland, having done her doctoral work on "Inuit Women: Power and Prestige."
 She has written on the Inuit relationship to the land and the implications of the education of Inuit children.
 She speaks Greenland Inuktitut, Danish, and English.
 She currently teaches at the University of Saskatchewan, specializing in the Indian and Northern Education Program, teaching in cross-cultural and multicultural issues.
 Karla has given numerous lectures nationally and internationally, and has been the editor of the Journal of Indigenous Studies.
 She is also Senior Researcher for the Inuit Tapiriit Kanatami, an organization whose aim is to represent the rights of the Inuit at the national level, and continue working to improve living conditions for Inuit economically and socially.
 She was former Executive Director of the Arctic Institute of North America, University of Calgary and was the first and only woman to date to have directed the Institute in more than sixty years of its existence.
 Karla served on the Canadian Steering Committee (CSC) for the International Polar Year in 2007/08, and is instrumental in developing the Canadian proposal on human health research in the Arctic titled "Arctic Resiliency and Diversity: Community Response to Change."
 She also presents masking as a call for a greater Inuit understanding of gender equality in relation to the environment, ancestors and animals.
 She lives in Saskatoon with her husband and two children.

 Mark Johnston is currently a Senior Research Scientist in the areas of forest ecology and climate change with the Saskatchewan Research Council in Saskatoon.
 He has degrees in forest management and forest science from the University of Minnesota, the University of Alberta and the State University of New York.
 He has a wide range of research interests including carbon sequestration, emissions trading, forest ecosystem modeling, and interdisciplinary research.
 He has published in the areas of forest ecology, climate change and sustainable forest management, and is active in several national committees on forest science and forest carbon management.
+Mark is involved in an ongoing project with the Beardy’s and Okemasis First Nation (located 90 km north of Saskatoon) that seeks to characterize future flood risk and develop collaborative adaptation options.
+This work will have strong applications to other northern and Aboriginal communities located near or inside the boreal forest.

 Andre Legare holds a PhD from the Department of Geography at the University of Saskatchewan.
 He also holds Bachelor’s and Master’s degrees in Geography, as well as a Master’s degree in Political Science from Laval University.
 For the past twenty years, he has written extensively on Aboriginal land claims and political development in the Canadian North.
 His research interest focuses on governance in Nunavut and in the Northwest Territories.
 He has recently authored an article on the socio-political development of Nunavut (The Northern Review, spring 2009).
 Andre Legare lives in Yellowknife, where he works as a Chief Negotiator on Aboriginal Land Claims and on Self-Government.
 Until recently, he was also the Chair of the Francophone School Board of the Northwest Territories (2003-2008) and previously the President of the Francophone Federation of the Northwest Territories (1999-2000).